 2012 is coming to an end and we’ve seen quite a number of changes in the digital signage industry.
-In particular we saw screen manufacturers, software suppliers and digital signage player manufacturers release new and exciting products.
+In particular we saw screen manufacturers, software suppliers and player manufacturers release new and exciting products.
 We’ve had companies merge whilst others disappeared.
 So what will we expect to see in 2013?
 Here’s some of my predictions:

 1. Smaller and more affordable digital signage players – it appears the cheaper units come with the android OS and are remotely managed through a central system on the cloud.
 Although the software that comes with the Android units will be very limited, it will most likely do the job for 90% of the people who are looking to implement digital signage.
 My estimated cost for the units < $100

 2. More transparent touchscreen installations – transparent screens are now becoming more popular in the retail environments.
 Here’s a few examples:

 3. Digital signage software SaaS – looks like more and more software companies are moving towards the SaaS model and why not.
 It’s easier to manage and it more affordable.
 In 2013, we’ll probably see most of the main digital signage software companies releasing their own SaaS.
 Maybe some will be too stubborn and resist the change, but we all know and well that it will be difficult to compete with SaaS companies.
 It will also mean as more companies release digital signage SaaS, the cost of the software will be cheaper.

 4. Augmented reality – we’ll see more of these installations in shopping centers and events.
 Here’s a great example of a way to improve the shopping experiences: